michaelsoftmd/ai-pet-project/LLAMA CPP WITH VULKAN BACKEND README.txt

 - Building and running containers (via Podman)
 - All normal development tasks

 The AI will adapt and work around these limitations automatically!
+How fucked is that!